Philly state lawmaker considering running for U.S. Senate | Times Leader

 “We had a 67-county strategy and we needed that in order to elect Joe Biden and we needed that to elect (U.S. Sen.) Bob Casey and we needed that to elect (Gov.) Tom Wolf,” Street said.
 “And I think we’re going to bring a 67-county strategy in 2022.”

-The race is wide open for both parties in what could become the nation’s most competitive Senate contest next year after Republican Sen. Pat Toomey that he would not run for a third term.
+The race is wide open for both parties in what could become the nation’s most competitive Senate contest next year after Republican Sen. Pat Toomey announced in October that he would not run for a third term.

 Already declared on the Democratic side are Lt.
-Gov. and state Rep. of Philadelphia.
+Gov. John Fetterman and state Rep. Malcolm Kenyatta of Philadelphia.

 On the Republican side, Jeff Bartos, the GOP’s unsuccessful candidate for lieutenant governor in 2018, has filed paperwork to run, as have more than a half-dozen of unknown or first-time candidates from both parties.